Amateur Computer Club: Activities

 The primary way to support the members in their hobby was the ACC Newsletter (ACCN), with varied information pertinent to amateurs building, learning, using or just plainly interested in computers.
 The typewritten leaflet was published every 3 months starting with number 1 in March 1973.
 ACCN1 contained a description of the instruction set of a simple 10-bit computer designed by one of the first members: Ian Spencer.

 In August 1973 it mentions an offer to demonstrate a homemade copy of a PDP-8 made by John Florentin.
 This machine had been demonstrated earlier in March 1973 at a meeting of the Surrey Radio Contact club in Croydon.
-Mike published nearly anything that passed by or was sent to him, such as availability (and data sheets) of surplus and obsolete computer hardware, how to get free computer time on a university computer, latest price quotes for the newest chips (Intel 4004 and 8008, memory), algorithms, code tables etcetera.
+Mike published nearly anything that passed by or was sent to him, such as availability (and data sheets) of surplus and obsolete computer hardware, how to get free computer time on a university computer, latest price quotes for the newest chips (Intel 4004 and 8008, memory), algorithms, code tables, etc.

 Through the members list of ACC many contacts were made, enabling members to write to and meet each other, which resulted in meetings in several places.

-Current Status
+Current status

 The ACC does not exist any more.
 It is not known when and how it expired.
 The last symptoms known were that local chapters were forming in several British cities that seemed to operate independently of the ACC.